AhmedRaafat14/apiplatform-users-auth/README.md

           "message": "JWT Token not found"
       }
     ```
-    * The same with the simple /api we created:
+    * The same with the our simple endpoint /api that we created:
     ```bash
     $ curl -X POST -H "Content-Type: application/json" "http://localhost:8080/api"
       {